shivannis/xandr-docs-public/xandr-docs/articles/invest/view-line-item-details.md

 ---
-title : View Line Item Details description : Learn about the Line Item Details screen that displays settings for a specific line item, essential metrics and performance visualizations, and related objects that may have been set up under the line item.
+title : Microsoft Invest - View Line Item Details description : Learn about the Line Item Details screen that displays settings for a specific line item, essential metrics and performance visualizations, and related objects that may have been set up under the line item.
 ---

-# View line item details
+# Microsoft Invest - View line item details

 The **Line Item Details** screen displays settings for a specific line item, essential metrics and performance visualizations, and related objects that may have been set up under the line item.